 USCIS field offices will send notices to applicants and petitioners with scheduled appointments and naturalization ceremonies impacted by this closure.
 USCIS asylum offices will send interview cancellation notices and automatically reschedule asylum interviews.

 USCIS is also postponing all in-person public engagement and outreach events for the duration of the closure.
-View additional information about the office closure from USCIS's Office of Public Affairs by clicking on the button below:
+View additional information about the office closure from USCIS's Office of Public Affairs.

 [[To print the PDF on this page please use the print function in the PDF reader.]]